optimagic-dev/optimagic/docs/source/index.md

 <br>
 <br>

-`estimagic` is a Python package for nonlinear optimization with or without constraints.
+`optimagic` is a Python package for nonlinear optimization with or without constraints.
 It is particularly suited to solve difficult nonlinear estimation problems.
 On top, it provides functionality to perform statistical inference on estimated parameters.

-If you want to learn more about estimagic, dive into one of the following topics
+If you want to learn more about optimagic, dive into one of the following topics

 `````{grid} 1 2 2 2
 ---